 By bringing together political and managerial leadership, through the use of member and officer peers, a peer challenge provides robust, strategic and credible challenge and support to councils.
 Peer challenge also enhances the capacity of the sector and helps to avoid insularity within councils.

 It is expected that all councils will receive a CPC at least every five years.

 Each CPC will cover the five core elements detailed below as well any local needs or specific challenges requested by the council:

 - Governance and culture

-- financial planning and viability
+- Financial planning and management

-If you want to discuss a peer challenge in your council then please contact your regional LGA Principal Adviser.
+If you want to discuss a peer challenge in your council then please contact your regional LGA principal adviser.